 African art books, posters, and other visual materials are housed in the Melville J. Herskovits Library of African Studies in the Main Library.

-Some art and architecture books are also stored at the Oak Grove Library Center in Waukegan, IL.
+Many art and architecture books are also stored in the library's high-density storage facility, the Oak Grove Library Center, in Waukegan, IL.
 Users may request these materials with a 24-hour turnaround period.